Sloshing, Steklov and corners: Asymptotics of Steklov eigenvalues for curvilinear polygons: Introduction

 \begin{remark} The present article is the second in a series of papers concerned with the study of Steklov-type eigenvalue problems on planar domains with corners.
 Our preceding work \cite{sloshing} focused on spectral asymptotics for the sloshing problem.
 As was mentioned above, the methods and results of \cite{sloshing} have been instrumental for a number of arguments used in this article.

-In a subsequent publication, we plan to apply the results of the present article to the study of the inverse spectral problem for curvilinear polygons.
-We intend to show that, generically, the side lengths of a curvilinear polygon can be reconstructed from its Steklov spectrum. \end{remark}
+In a separate publication \cite{inversesteklov}, written jointly with S. Krymski, we apply the results of the present article to the study of the inverse spectral problem for curvilinear polygons.
+In particular we show there that, generically, the side lengths of a curvilinear polygon and some information about its angles can be reconstructed from its Steklov spectrum. \end{remark}

 \begin{remark} The results and most of the methods of this paper are specifically two-dimensional.
 For some related recent advances in higher dimensions see \cite{Iv, GLPS}. \end{remark}